EugeneN/twic/README.md

 - tweet text is rendered with minimal visual distractions, using only a basic typography;

-- tweet's embedded content if any is shown directly, without a need to click on it to expand it;
+- tweet's embedded content if any is shown directly, without a need to click on it to expand;

-- older tweets are on the top, older on the bottom, providing a most natural way for reading;
+- older tweets are on the top, newer on the bottom, providing a most natural way for reading;

 - read tweets are not shown.
 Once a user reads to the bottom of the feed he/she sees a Refresh button with a count of new, yet unread tweets.
 After clicking on the button the old, already seen tweets are replaced with new ones.